kailash-manasarovar/statement/docs/timeline/2024/august.md

 ![Supplementary page about Ugly](../../content/images/supplementary-handwritten-letter.png)

-- You can see I'm steadily closing in on the truth.
+- I'm steadily closing in on the truth.
 - Never give up.
 As they say.

 ## Gabriel Silva's first team meeting as manager